 Pluck up courage to put forward your own views!
 Tutorials are about the exchange of ideas and tutors are not there to lecture you, or to entertain you!
 Stand up for your own ideas.
-Tutors enjoy argument, and they won't be offended if you disagree with them, if you have good reasons for doing so.
+Tutors enjoy argument, and they won't be offended if you disagree with them.
+They will expect you to explain carefully your reasons for doing so.
 Also be prepared to argue and discuss with your tutorial partner(s) inside and outside the tutorial - you can learn a lot from one another.